georgekhananaev/nasdaq-api-data-to-plots/README.md

 Linkdin: linkedin.com/in/georgekhananaev

-I won't approve anyone, you send me a message first, Thank you.
+I won't approve anyone, you send me a message first.
+Thank you.